FredrikLindgren/actions-testground/README.md

 ## Requirements and build environment

-The version of OCaml needs to be greater than or equal to 4.04 and less than or equal to 4.11, and configured without forced safe strings.
+The version of OCaml needs to be greater than or equal to 4.04 and configured without forced safe strings.

 ### The Windows Unicode dilemma

-If WeiDU is built with OCaml greater than or equal to 4.06 on Windows and the environment variable `WINDOWS_UNICODE_MODE` is not set to `ansi` when configuring the OCaml build, the resulting WeiDU will be incompatible with mods that rely on "legacy" behaviour, notably the mod Infinity Animations.
+If WeiDU is built with OCaml greater than or equal to 4.06 on Windows and the environment variable `WINDOWS_UNICODE_MODE` is not set to `ansi` when configuring the OCaml build, the resulting WeiDU will be incompatible with mods that rely on legacy behaviour, notably the mod Infinity Animations.

 However, if WeiDU on Windows is built without Unicode-support, mods